-The loss for the period amounted to AED 2,885,474.
-The Manager does not recommend any dividends for the period ended 31 March 2021.
+The loss for the year amounted to AED 11,542,196.
+In view of the losses, the Manager does not recommend any dividends for the year ended 31 March 2022.

 Review of the business

 The Company's principal activity as per trade license is jewellery, watches and precious stones trading.